clairesrc/funmoney/README.md

 ./build-and-run.sh
 ```

-This will create a docker-compose stack on your machine set to
+This will create and run a docker-compose stack on your machine.

 Navigate to `http://localhost:8002` in your browser.